What is a policy?

 Adding a New Policy

-You can add new policies to a policy bundle.
+You can add new rule sets to a policy.

 Select Source Repository if you want the new policy to apply to a source, or select Container Image to have the policy apply to an image.